 Students may repeat a course.
 If students repeat a course, both courses remain on the student’s transcript but only the higher/highest grade is used in computing a student’s cumulative grade point average (CGPA).

 Students who satisfy the requirements for admission may register to audit a course without receiving academic credit for the course.
 Registration procedures are the same as for credit-bearing courses.
 The course fee is at a reduced rate unless the course fits under the regular credit limit of 19 credits per semester.
 Auditing students need not meet regular course requirements but should confer with the instructor as to their privileges and responsibilities in the course.
 Upon completion of the course, an entry is made on the student’s permanent record along with other classes.
 Students may find it helpful to audit a course to review materials for a more advanced course or to enrich an interest area.
-Auditors are excluded from laboratory and studio participation.
+Auditors are excluded from laboratory and studio participation portion of course content and music lessons and/or ensembles.
 Students may change regular registration to an audit before the end of the eighth week of the semester.
 Registration may be canceled for non-attendance.

 Members and managers of an intercollegiate team (one complete season) and cheerleaders and drill team members may apply a maximum of three credits in three different athletic activities toward graduation requirements as electives.
 Any additional credit earned in the same or other co-curricular activities will be indicated on the transcript but will not meet graduation requirements.

-Independent study is an educational experience, designed for enrichment, conducted for credit outside the regularly scheduled classroom offerings.
-It may be an approved student/faculty designed course or may be based on an existing course.
+Independent study is an educational experience, designed for enrichment, and conducted for credit outside the regularly scheduled classroom offerings.
+It may be an approved student/faculty-designed course or may be based on an existing course.
 Either experience must be conducted under the supervision of an instructor who is responsible for the academic soundness of the proposal.
-Each credit awarded must represent approximately 35 clock hours of academic work.
+Each credit awarded must represent approximately 45 clock hours of academic work.